Jadens-arc/Scripty/README.md

-font-color | Color of text in the editor button-color | Color of buttons in the editor font | Font of the editor
+font-color | Color of text in the editor button-color | Color of buttons in the editor font | Font of the editor font-size | Font size of the editor curser-color | The color of your curser line-wrap | Determins wether text will wrap to new line when it reaches the edge of the screen line-wrap-type | Determins wether the entire word will wrap or just the overflowing character